-The results of each of the above steps in this exercise will be made available to the participants after each workshop, session or roundtable on an ongoing basis through the Pay.UK website or other medium in order to facilitate transparency of process for the participants and wider industry publicly.
+The results of each of the above steps in this exercise are now available to the participants after each workshop, session or roundtable on an ongoing basis through the Pay.UK website or other medium in order to facilitate transparency of process for the participants and wider industry publicly.

 What topics will be covered?